 - 1 tablespoon of oil

-- Place the ground beef in a bowl, mix with the seasoning paste, add a pinch of pepper and a teaspoon of salt.
+Place the ground beef in a bowl, mix with the seasoning paste, add pepper and salt.

-- In a shallow pan heat a tablespoon of oil.
-Simmer over medium heat.
+In a shallow pan heat a tablespoon of oil.
+Brown beef.
+Cover and simmer over medium heat.
+Stir often.

-- Using a piece of cloth squeeze the grated yuca to get rid of as much moisture as possible.
+Using a piece of clean cloth squeeze the grated yuca to get rid of as much moisture as possible.
+Reserve.

-- In a deep-bottomed pan mix in 1/4 cup of water and half a teaspoon of salt, Once the water breaks the boil add the grated yuca and cook over very low fire stirring until about half of the yuca turns a darker, transparent looking color.
+In a deep-bottomed pan mix in water and salt, and boil over very low heat.
+Once the water breaks the boil add the grated yuca and cook stirring vigorously until most of the yuca has turned a slightly darker, translucent-looking color.

-- Remove from the heat and stir.
-Place the mixture on an oiled surface.
+Remove from the heat and stir.
+Place the mixture on the oiled tray.
 Cool to room temperature.

-- Oil the palm of your hands and knead the dough until it it is elastic and retain its shape.
-If it looks too fragile reheat in the microwave for 5 seconds and knead again once it's cooled.
+Oil the palm of your hands and knead the dough until it it is elastic and retain its shape.
+If it looks too fragile or sticky reheat in the microwave for 5 seconds and knead again once it's cooled.
+Repeat if necessary.

-- Put a tablespoon of the beef in the center, double over in a semi-circle and seal the border pressing it with a fork.
+Put a tablespoon of the beef (or a few dices of cheese) in the center, double over in a semi-circle and seal the border pressing it with a fork.

-- Deep fry the pasties submerged in very hot oil until they are golden brown.
-Place on a paper towel for a minute before serving.
+Deep fry the them submerged in very hot oil until they are golden brown.
+Place on a paper towel to absorb excess oil.

 If you do not have a food processor, chop the ingredients for the seasoning, making sure that it is as tiny pieces as possible to avoid breaking the dough disks.